 This is a source dependent relative intensity, useful as a guideline for low density sources.
 These are values that are intended to represent the strengths of the lines of a spectrum as they would appear in emission.
-They are normalized in any way.
+They may have been normalized.
 They can be expressed in absolute physical units or in relative units with respect to a reference line.